 Mobile integration - Desk Booking for in-transit employees

-When a user is away from their home office, most likely they will be using their mobile device to interact, most likely across a non-secured cellular or wifi network.
-So consider the capability for resource booking for those users in transit
+When a user is away from their home office, they will most likely be using their mobile device to interact across a non-secured cellular or Wi-Fi network.
+Consider the capability for resource booking for users in transit.

 Is it just desk booking or other bookable resources?

-What is the scope of resources your employees need to book - you may just be looking at booking hot desks, but as you think through the booking process, you may find other types of resource could benefit from a centralized resource booking technology, for instance:
+What is the scope of resources your employees need to book?
+You may just be looking at booking hot desks, but as you think through the booking process, you may find other types of resources that could benefit from a centralized resource booking technology:

 employee storage lockers to store items securely while they are in the office

-items issued to employees once in the office - perhaps corporate laptops
+items issued to employees once in the office I.e. corporate laptops

 chairs and tables